Waste light concrete: Rubber road base

-Current Research
+Research

 There is a large variety of research that has been and continues to be carried out to study the feasibility of waste plastic and other waste materials for usage in lightweight concrete.
 This only becomes more important as the demand for concrete increases, and continues to exacerbate the catastrophic effects of sand and gravel mining, along with the general carbon emissions that result from concrete production.

-Plastic-Infused Concrete
+Plastic-infused concrete

-The replacement of fine aggregates in concrete (e.g. sand) with plastic naturally will decrease the Young’s Modulus and compressive strength of the material, as plastics have lower strength than typical fine aggregates, and their hydrophobic properties decrease their adhesion to the concrete matrix at the interfacial transition zone.
+The replacement of fine aggregates in concrete (e.g. sand) with plastic naturally will decrease the Young's Modulus and compressive strength of the material, as plastics have lower strength than typical fine aggregates, and their hydrophobic properties decrease their adhesion to the concrete matrix at the interfacial transition zone.
 This makes plastics suitable for use in lightweight concrete, where compressive strength is less important.

 Research has generally shown that a replacement of fine aggregates with plastic by about 10% is optimal for minimizing the strength reduction caused by adding plastic.
 Other benefits of adding plastic aggregates to concrete include reduction in heat conduction, reduction in density, and increase in fracture energy.

-Several studies have been conducted to address the issue of plastic’s adhesion with the concrete matrix.
+Several studies have been conducted to address the issue of plastic's adhesion with the concrete matrix.
 Studies show that treating plastic aggregate with gamma radiation before adding to the concrete improves compressive strength of the material.
 MIT students were able to produce concrete that is up to 20% stronger than conventional concrete with this method.
 Similarly, microwave radiation pre-treatment of PET was shown to improve adhesion with cement paste.
 Research is also being done to assess the use of air reducing agents to increase adhesion.

-Other Waste Materials
+Other waste materials

 Aside from plastic, other waste materials can be useful for replacing fine aggregates in concrete, depending on the requirements for specifications such as specific gravity, specific strength, and particle size distribution.
 Researchers have demonstrated the viability of materials including coconut shell, glass powder, oil palm shell, waste clay brick, and various types of ash for this purpose.